JohnTan12345/ID-Assignment-1/README.md

 ### Content

 - About us, the reviews and any info were written by me.
+- Games that appears on this website is made up.
+Any actual games found outside of this is purely coincidental.

 ### Media
 - The logo and the simplified logo was made by me